 For most households, an upright or barrel vacuum cleaner is an essential part of the cleaning arsenal.
 Most can handle dirt pick-up from hard floors very well, but carpet can be another matter, and pet hair can be a real challenge too.
 So what makes a good vacuum cleaner?
 Here's how we put them to the test.

 Over the years, our lab testers have vacuumed up more dust and pet hair than most homes see in a lifetime.
 They have it down to a fine art – or should that be science?

 Our test method is based on the internationally accepted vacuum test standard, but adapted to Australian conditions and carpets, so our test is both rigorous and practical.
 And we're always looking for ways to improve it to keep our reviews as useful as possible to you, the consumer.

 With so many to choose from, what makes us choose one vacuum cleaner to test over another?
-As with most of our product testing, our aim is to test the most popular models on the market and what you're most likely to see in the retailers.
+As with most of our product testing, our aim is to test the most popular models on the market and what you're most likely to see in stores.

 We survey manufacturers to find out about their range of models, we check market sales information and we also check for any member requests to test specific models.
 From this information we put together a final list that goes to our buyers.
-They then head out to the retailers and buy each product, just as a normal consumer would.
-We do this so we can be sure they're the same as any consumer would find them and not 'tweaked' in any way.
+They then head out to the retailers and buy each product, just as a regular consumer would.
+We do this so we can be sure they products haven't been 'tweaked' in any way for better performance.

 Cleaning performance score